Grades

 Total: 13 credit hours = 33.8 grade points

 To determine your grade point average, divide the total grade points by the total credit hours under consideration.
-From the example above: Divide 33.8 grade points by the 13 credit hours to equal 2.60 GPA.
+From the example above: Divide 33.8 grade points by the 13 credit hours to equal a 2.60 GPA.

-Special Notes:
+Special Notes

 Grades of CR (Credit Awarded - Accelerated), G (Deferred - Thesis/Dissertation only), I (Incomplete), I* (Grade Not Reported), NC (No Credit), P (Pass), S (Satisfactory), TR (Withdrawal with full refund), AW (Administrative Withdrawal), W (Withdrawn), WR (Withdrawal and partial refund of fees), X (Audit), XX (No Grade) or * (Withdrawn (W or WF not yet reported) do not impact your GPA.
 Do not include the credit hours for these courses in your credit hour total for calculating GPA.